-Vanishing creams get their name from the fact that they seemed to disappear when spread onto the skin.
-The first commercial vanishing cream, ‘Hazeline Snow’ was introduced by Burroughs Wellcombe in 1892.
-Pond’s, whose name is most closely linked with vanishing creams, began production in 1904.
+Vanishing creams get their name from the fact that they seem to disappear when spread on the skin.
+The first commercial vanishing cream, Hazeline Snow, was introduced by Burroughs Wellcome in 1892.
+Pond’s, whose name is closely linked with vanishing creams, began production of their Pond’s Vanishing Cream in 1904.

 See also: Hazeline Snow

 Despite the fact that vanishing creams were advertised as beauty creams, they were also used as a base for face powders.
 Early loose powders did not adhere well, particularly if the skin had been cleansed with soap and water.
 Adhesion of the powder was improved if the skin was coated with a surface cream.
 A cold cream could have been used but it had a greasy feel so was unsuitable for most women unless their skin was very low in oil.
 Vanishing creams had a non-oily feel and were generally considered to be a better solution.